The pens used for comparison and images in this article starting with the main image:

 • The twist pen; Tip, grip, decorative ring, ballpoint, twist mechanism, ink refill.

-I hope I have explained the differences if you have questions please ask in the comments below.
-You can also find me on any of the social media channels listed in the footer below.
+I hope I have explained the differences if you have questions please ask in the comments.
+You can find me on any of the social media channels listed in the footer.